In this article, you learn what is shock absorbers, the types of shock absorbers, and how they work.

 In the case of damages to shock absorbers, the operation may become irregular and result in noisiness and vibration in dampening the effect.
 The noise may originate from other sources.
-Therefore, before replacing shock absorbers, inspect carefully the entire suspension system and the mountings of shock absorber on body and axle.
+Therefore, before replacing shock absorbers, inspect carefully the entire suspension system and the mountings of the shock absorbers on the body and axle.

-Check that shock absorber mounting eyes firmly locked on rubber bushes and that these are not worn.
+Check that shock absorber mounting eyes are firmly locked on rubber bushes and that these are not worn.
 Replace worn or damaged parts.
-Other possible causes of noisiness are a distortion of pipes or due to bumps against obstacles, to stones thrown up by wheels.
+Other possible causes of noisiness are a distortion of pipes or bumps against obstacles, to stones thrown up by wheels.

 The vibrations in the damping effect may occur either as an increase or reduction in damping ability.
-Generally, the first case is rare and originates either from thickening of fluid or from the closer matching of valves and setting, with a resultant increase in shock absorber resistance.
-The second case may be the result of breakage of some inner part, shortage of fluid or stuck valves.
+Generally, the first case is rare and originates either from the thickening of fluid or from the closer matching of valves and setting, with a resultant increase in shock absorber resistance.
+The second case may be the result of breakage of some inner parts, shortage of fluid, or stuck valves.

 So now, we hope that we have clear all your doubts about Shock Absorber.
 If you have still any doubts about “Types of Shock Absorber” you can contact us or ask in the comments.